TutorFx/serejo.dev/content/en/history/cliqx.md

 org: Cliqx
 location: São Paulo, Brazil
 start: 2023-01-01
-end: 2023-07-01
+end: 2023-08-01
 ---

-At Cliqx, I was involved in the front-end development of an application for Pernambucanas.
-I contributed to structuring the application using a hexagonal architecture with service layers.
-In collaboration with the backend development team, we devised a scalable strategy using Redis, SWR, and Nuxt3 to reduce server workload.
-We worked under the Kanban methodology, which helped us manage work efficiently.
-By the time I left the company, the application had achieved 90% test coverage.
+As a Front\-End developer at Cliqx, I worked on several projects, mostly software for the retail market.
+My main contribution was structuring an application for Pernambucanas, where I proposed the use of the Nuxt3 framework and collaborated on the application development using a hexagonal architecture with service layers.
+Overall, the project was designed with a scalable strategy using Redis, SWR, and Nuxt3 to reduce server workload.

+- Languages: Typescript, Javascript, C#

+* Databases: Redis, PostgreSQL

+* Frameworks: Tailwind, Nuxt3, .Net

+* Methodology: Scrum